 To enter the Philippines, you can either land first in Manila or Cebu.
 Then you will need to take an internal flight to reach one of the two airports close to Boracay - Caticlan or Kalibo, both situated on Panay Island.
 Boracay is too small to have an airport.

-We can arrange the internal flight and airport transfer for you.
+We can arrange the airport transfer for you.

 Caticlan Airport is very close to Boracay Island.
 It takes just a 10 minutes boat ride from Caticlan Jetty Port to Boracay.

-Check out Cebu air Pacific, Philippines Airlines and Seair.
+Check out Cebu air Pacific and Philippines Airlines.

 Bolabog beach is a lagoon exclusively reserved for windsurfing and kitesurfing.
 That is where you will find our kitesurf center.